carlos-afonso/measles/index.md

 Additional notes about the visualizations above:
 * The large majority of the NYC measles cases are concentrated in Williamsburg, Brooklyn.
 * Most of the NYC neighborhoods that have had at least one case of measles are in Brooklyn, but there are also neighborhoods in Queens (Flushing, Far Rockaway, Jamaica, and West Queens), in the Bronx (Melrose, Longwood, and Hunts Points), in Staten Island (Port Richmond, and Willowbrook), and in Manhattan (Chelsea and Clinton).
-* West Queens includes the following neighborhoods: Corona, Elmhurst, Jackson Heights, Maspeth, and Woodside (as per this [reference](https://www1.nyc.gov/assets/doh/downloads/pdf/data/2006chp-402.pdf){:target="&#95;blank" rel="noopener"}).
+* West Queens includes the neighborhoods of Corona, Elmhurst, Jackson Heights, Maspeth, and Woodside, as per this [NYC Health document](https://www1.nyc.gov/assets/doh/downloads/pdf/data/2006chp-402.pdf){:target="&#95;blank" rel="noopener"}).

 ### NYC Measles Cases by Age